-I am a consultant at Siemens University Relations in Munich.
-Our department oversees the Siemens network of strategic partner universities (CKI) and advises Siemens researchers on how to best engage in partnerships with academia.
-In my role as strategy advisor for University Relations, I conduct benchmarkings and develop methodologies to engage strategically with universities.
+Before joining ZEISS in May 2019, I was a consultant at Siemens University Relations in Munich, taking care of parts of the Siemens network of strategic partner universities (CKI) and advising Siemens researchers on how to best engage in partnerships with academia.

 From January 2017 until September 2018, I was delegated to the University Ulm to help setting up the European Flagship Initiative on Quantum Technologies as project manager.

-I joined Siemens in 2011 as a management consultant at Siemens Management Consulting (SMC), the internal consultancy of Siemens.
+I started my industrial career in 2011 as a management consultant at Siemens Management Consulting (SMC), the internal consultancy of Siemens.
 My project experience includes, among others, restructuring, sales excellence and strategy.